artshumrc/python-web-apis/README.md

 # Python Web API Workshop Materials

 This repository contains example code to use in learning to work with RESTful web APIs in Python.
-The main notebook file is called `Geonames.ipynb`, and uses the `botanical_gardens.csv` data file.
+This branch uses the Harvard Art Museums API; for the original botanical gardens dataset, please see release v1.0.0.

 You can download the repository either with
 `git clone https://github.com/artshumrc/python-web-apis.git` from the terminal,